Details for Applicants

-Since its inception, more than 280 students have graduated from the CB programme from more than 40 countries.
+Since its inception, just over 350 students from more than 40 countries have graduated from the CB programme.

-- An international fee is charged on the course – currently R30 340.00 for students from Africa (non SADC countries) and R40 700.00 for students from the rest of the world.
+- An international fee is charged on the course – currently R37 500 for students from Africa (non SADC countries) and R53 000 for students from the rest of the world.
 On registration, students can apply for these fees to be reduced.
 Contact Hilary for further information on the international fee.

-- All international students (including SADC) pay an additional administration levy of R3 500.00.
+- All international students (including SADC) pay an additional administration levy of R4 200.

-The University sets the fees for the following year in November, so we are only able to advise the fees for 2018 late in the year.
-We suggest that prospective students budget for a 10% increase on the 2017 fees.
+The University sets the fees for the following year in November, so we will only able to advise the fees for 2022 later this year.
+We suggest that prospective students budget for a 10% increase on the 2021 fees.

 Applying for the course